SilviaFabbri/SilviaFabbri/README.md

 - 👋 Hi, I’m @SilviaFabbri
-- 👀 I’m interested in html, css, JavaScript
+- 👀 I’m interested in html, css, JavaScript, C#
-- 🌱 I’m currently learning html, css
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on the costruction of a website
+- 💞️ I’m looking to collaborate in program development
-- 📫 How to reach me: silviafabbrilucatini@yahoo.es
+- 📫 How to reach me: sf@silvia-fabbri.it

 <!---